airbnb/javascript/README.md

 ## Blocks

   <a name="blocks--braces"></a><a name="16.1"></a>
-  - [16.1](#blocks--braces) Always use braces for blocks, and place statements on their own lines.
+  - [16.1](#blocks--braces) Always use braces for if/else blocks or functions with multiple statemets, and place statements on their own lines.

     ```typescript
     // bad